awslabs/amazon-kinesis-video-streams-rtp/README.md

 ## Building Unit Tests

 ### Platform Prerequisites
-- For running unit tests
+- For running unit tests:
-    - C99 compiler like gcc
+    - C99 compiler like gcc.
-    - CMake 3.13.0 or later
+    - CMake 3.13.0 or later.
-    - Ruby 2.0.0 or later is additionally required for the CMock test framework (that we use).
+    - Ruby 2.0.0 or later (It is required for the CMock test framework that we use).
-- For running the coverage target, gcov and lcov are additionally required.
+- For running the coverage target, gcov and lcov are required.

 ### Checkout CMock Submodule
 By default, the submodules in this repository are configured with `update=none`